 TL;DR—it’s fine to have high expectations as long as they’re in line with what you’re bringing to the table.

 Social media, television, and SOD lead women to have distorted views in this regard:

-- Women believe that high status men (looks, status, wealth—especially regarding wealth) are widely available.
+- Many women believe that high status men (looks, status, wealth—especially regarding wealth) are widely available.
 They are not.

-- Women tend to have an inflated sense of SMV.
-The more they’re on social media and SOD (swipe/online dating), the greater the inflation.
+- The more they’re on social media and SOD (swipe/online dating), the greater the ego.

 Remember what I said about how this post isn’t about men.